 Each person’s injury and progression is unique, so each exercise program is individualized to account for this.
 A physical therapist will spend one-on-one time with you and go over each exercise carefully to ensure you are doing them right.

 These exercises often become your home program.
 Handouts with written explanations and pictures accompany you home.

-Whether you are a professional athlete or a weekend warrior, everyone will experience some form of sports injury at least once.
+Whether you are a professional athlete or a weekend warrior, most people experience some form of sports injury at least once.
 Taping and strapping techniques are commonly used by physical therapists in the treatment, support, and prevention of sports injuries.
-Our physiotherapist has decades of experience with sports injuries.
+Our physiotherapists have decades of experience with sports injuries.
 Let us help you with yours.